celiao/rtsimple/README.rst

 A wrapper for the Rotten Tomatoes API
 --------------------------------------

 *rtsimple* is a wrapper, written in Python, for the Rotten Tomatoes (RT) API.
-By calling the methods available in *rtsimple* you can simplify your code and easily access a vast amount of movie data, including detailed movie information, new release and dvd lists, critic and audience scores, and published reviews.
-To find out more about the Rotten Tomatoes API, check out the welcome page http://developer.rottentomatoes.com and overview page http://developer.rottentomatoes.com/docs.
+By calling the methods available in *rtsimple* you can simplify your code and easily access a vast amount of movie data, including detailed movie information, lists of new released movies and dvds, critic and audience scores, and published reviews.
+To find out more about the Rotten Tomatoes API, check out the Welcome page http://developer.rottentomatoes.com and Overview page http://developer.rottentomatoes.com/docs.

 Features
 --------